 Brine: 1 1/2 tsp. non-iodized salt, per cup of non-chlorinated water, see notes below.

 Wide mouthed, pint size canning jar

-1. Cut carrots into coins.
+1. Cut carrots into coins or sticks.

 3. Place a lid on the jar and turn back slightly, so it's not tight and developing pressure can escape.